lowfatcomputing/osus/README.txt

 This program implements the algorithm proposed in the paper [1], which computes the lmSUS for all positions of the input string, in O(N) time.
+(For strange reasons, we have changed the name of the implementation from TSUS to OSUS ;-P)

 The algorithm can also compute all SUSs for any given position p in O(k) time, where k is the number of SUSs at position p, if we are allowed O(N) time pre-processing of the string.